-In the northeastern hill region of India, most of the farm operations are equally shared by both genders due to matrilineal form of society prevalent in the region (Singh, et al, 2002).
-Singh, 2002 reported that farm operations such as ploughing, puddling, leveling, etc are exclusively done by male workers while weeding, uprooting seedlings, transplantation are exclusively done by female workers.
-However, few operations such as fertilizer and chemical application, harvesting, threshing, transportation etc are done by both genders.
-Therefore, anthropometric body limitations of the gender have to be taken in to consideration for design of any tools or machinery designated to perform a specific agricultural operation.
+Most of the farm operations in this region are equally shared by both genders due to matrilineal form of society (Singh et al. 2002).
+Singh reported that farm operations such as ploughing, puddling, leveling are exclusively done by male workers while weeding, uprooting seedlings, transplantation are done by female.
+However, few operations such as fertilizer and chemical application, harvesting, threshing, transportation are done by both genders.
+Therefore, anthropometric body limitations of both genders have to be taken in to consideration for designing any tools or machinery designated to perform a specific agricultural operation.
 Thus to bridge this gap, anthropometric body dimensions of agricultural workers were collected for both male and female workers and further regrouped based on their utility for certain implement designs.